Homemade Garganelli Pasta

 What’s the best way to serve garganelli?

 According to Pasta Encyclopedia, garganelli used to be served in capon broth and the dough was scented with nutmeg and enriched with local cheese.
-However today, garganelli are principally served with the hearty ragù alla bolognese, or with a simple combination of butter, peas, and prosciutto.
+However today, garganelli are principally served with the hearty ragù alla bolognese , or with a simple combination of butter, peas, and prosciutto.

 Fresh Garganelli Pasta

-Prep time: 25 Minutes, plus 30 minutes resting
+25 minutes, plus 30 minutes resting

 Ingredients